We love to talk about our trips! (541) 450-9855

 I’m bringing my own raft/gear.
 Do I still need to come to the meeting at Galice?

-Yep!
-There will be plenty of NWRC guides at the boat ramp, so your raft won’t be left unattended while you are away.
+Yes!
+Don’t worry—there will be plenty of NWRC guides at the boat ramp, so your raft won’t be left unattended.

-How can I get from the Medford airport to Galice?
+How can I get from the Medford airport to Galice without renting a car?

 What boats are available for rent?